darcyg32/RSP-Anki-Flashcards/README.md

 ## Notes
 - The settings for this deck have been left at their default values.
 There may be more effective configurations.
-- There are currently 175 cards, covering all ADM topics, a few topics in CTCI, and some extra bits and pieces.
+- There are currently 150+ cards, covering all ADM topics, a few cards about CTCI, and some extra bits and pieces.

 ## Happy Learning!